Paul Le Roux (1972–)

 Posthumous-style association with the Satoshi-identity question

 Le Roux’s connection to the Satoshi-identity question is entirely external — there is no documented contact with Satoshi Nakamoto, no statement by Le Roux on the question, and no Bitcoin-related material in the public record from him.
-He was named as a Satoshi candidate primarily through Evan Ratliff’s 2019 The Mastermind and accompanying journalism, on a capability-plus-covertness-plus-motive argument (E4M cryptographic work, low public visibility during the 2007–2008 Bitcoin development window consistent with covert criminal operations, possible motive of separating his cryptographic past from his criminal present).
-The full hypothesis discussion — the argument-for, the argument-against (limited cypherpunks footprint, no monetary-design work, no Bitcoin-source-level shipping after E4M, circumstantial alignment only) — is in the identity-hypotheses overview §3.
-The 2026-05-03 van Dorst corpus reanalysis explicitly excludes Le Roux from its named-candidate set (alongside Dorian Nakamoto, Craig Wright, Peter Todd, and Isamu Kaneko) on the grounds that his cryptographic activity falls outside the 1992–2000 cryptography mailing-list window the corpus covers; no stylometric reading of Le Roux against Satoshi is available from that work.
+He was named as a Satoshi candidate primarily through Evan Ratliff’s 2019 The Mastermind and accompanying journalism, on a capability-plus-covertness-plus-motive argument.
+The case for and against, and the 2026-05-03 van Dorst corpus reanalysis that excludes him from its stylometric candidate set, are laid out in the Paul Le Roux = Satoshi hypothesis; the identity-hypotheses overview places Le Roux in its §2.1 comparison table.